codio/site/source/docs/content/authoring/playmode.html.md

 Within the player various options can be controlled by the user

+- **Collapse Guides** allows the user to collapse the Guides pane to provide larger working area if required.
 - **Navigation Buttons** allows the user to navigate forward/backward in the guide.
 - **Settings** allows the user to change the Theme (light/dyslexic), set the font size, reset both the theme and fonts and to restore the current files (see below).
 See [Dyslexia Support](/docs/student/dyslexia/) section
 - **Units** allows the users to navigate easily to other units in the course.